Doenja/chrome-extension-workhsop/README.md

 ## How do extensions work?
 I've written documentation on how chrome extensions work.

-You can find all of it on: https://humanoids.nl/curriculum/developers-guide/chrome-extensions/introduction
+You can find it on: https://humanoids.nl/curriculum/developers-guide/chrome-extensions/introduction